luis198327/naughts-and-crosses/README.md

 + [Youtube]https://www.youtube.com/watch?v=tf3ezjeTpfI)

 ### Acknowledgements
-+ I used the Code Institute GitHub template as a basis for setting up my repository, which will allow the game to played using the Code Institute mock terminal on Heroku
++ I used the Code Institute GitHub template as a basis for setting up my repository, which will allow the game to played using the Code Institute mock terminal on Heroku.
 + I used W3Schools to assist with some features and to develop my understanding.
 + I would like to thank my mentor Spencer Barriball for his review and ongoing support with this project.
 + This project is for educational use only and was created for the Code Institute Module of a command-line application using Python.

 ### Comments
-If you wish to open an external link in a different tab in this README.md file, please press Crtl or Command + Click to do this.
++ If you wish to open an external link in a different tab in this README.md file, please press Crtl or Command + Click to do this.
 Github prevents/doesn't allow those links to open in a new tab by default.
++ The game's name on the deployed Heroku site and on GitHub pages was purposely spelt "Naughts" rather than "Noughts" to prevent any conflict with any similar game.